-If you’re feeling drained, it may be time for you to spend your summer not writing but doodling!
+If you’re feeling drained, it may be time for you to spend your time not writing but doodling!

 Summer’s finally here (whoohoo!).
 We can look forward to using the season’s slower pace and warm days to enjoy time in nature, ice cream, and the promise of some extreme relaxing.